 Or offer alms in return for the ‘palms’ in their hands folded for you in prayer.

-Or provide fresh water, food, transportation, first-aid, construction of an altar, etc. in whatever amount you can.
+A benefactor may also give to the NCCL apostolate in order to provide fresh water, food, transportation, first-aid, construction of an altar, etc. in whatever amount he can.

 (Be sure to include a brief note explaining your request.)

 Or mail in this form with a check payable to “NCCL”.

 Whether you go by giving, or give by going — thank you!

 “Pray, hope, and don’t worry.”
 St. Padre Pio

 Participate from afar, or sponsor a pilgrim on this page.

 Here are some ways to help pilgrims with the material support they need.

 [ x ] Brave Huron Converts give $25 to provide pilgrims fresh water along the way

 [ x ] Medics of St. Dr. René Goupîl give $50 in first aid for weak pilgrims